kashsuks/Sigma/README.md

 ## Keywords/Syntax
 - `BEGIN`: Always at the start of the program to begin the code
-- `END`: Always at the end of the program to end the code
+- `PERIOD`: Always at the end of the program to end the code
 - `rob * from sigma`: Importing the interpreter.
 Similar to what `#include <stdio.h>` does in a C file

 ### Data Types